slubold/Testing-Frechet-Means-and-Variances/README.md

 Files:

 1) Test_Hypothesis_Laplacians.R: This code takes in two arrays of graph Laplacians and determines if the Fréchet means and variances of the distributions of these groups are equal or not.

+Please reach out to me with questions or comments or improvements to the code at sl223@uw.edu!